Phylogenetic network models as graphical models: Conditional Independence and the Ranks of Flattenings

 As a complement to Theorem \ref{thm:rankflat}, results in the literature on ranks of flattenings of tensors associated to phylogenetic trees show in some situations that we can derive lower bounds on the rank of a flattening.
-To explain this we need the notion of the parsimony score of a split $A|B$ on a tree.
+To explain this we need the notion of the parsimony score of a split $A|B$ which may not be displayed by a particular tree.

 \begin{defn} Let $T$ be a tree and let $A|B$ be a split of the leaves.
 A labeling of the vertices of $T$ with $\{0,1\}$ is compatible with the split $A|B$ if every $a \in A$ gets label $0$ and every $b \in B$ gets label $1$.
 The parsimony score of $A|B$ on $T$ is the smallest number of $0/1$ edges in any compatible labeling of $T$.
 Denote this by $\ell_T(A|B)$. \end{defn}